-$C_2H_4 + 2HCI + \frac{1}{2}O_2 \implies C_2H_4CI_2 + H_2O$
+$C_2H_4 + 2HCl + \frac{1}{2}O_2 \rightarrow C_2H_4Cl_2 + H_2O$

 While there are many different commercial oxychlorination processes, in each case the reaction is carried out in the vapor phase over a modified Deacon catalyst.
-Unlike the Deacon process (which oxidizes HCl and O_2 to Cl_2 and H_2O under heat and catalysis) oxychlorination of ethylene occurs readily at temperatures well below those required for HCl oxidation per se.
+Unlike the Deacon process, however, oxychlorination of ethylene occurs readily at temperatures well below those required for HCl oxidation per se.
 The catalyst typically contains cupric chloride (CuCl2) as the primary active ingredient, impregnated on a porous support such as alumina, and may also contain numerous other additives.

 The oxychlorination reaction generates heat and thus requires cooling for temperature control, which is essential for efficient production of EDC.
 While there is an effective minimum temperature for the reactions, excessively higher reactor temperatures lead to more by-products, mainly through increased ethylene oxidation to carbon oxides and increased EDC cracking.
-Cracking of EDC yields vinyl chloride monomer (VCM) and subsequent oxychlorination and cracking steps can lead progressively to higher molecular weight by-products with higher levels of chlorine substitution.
+(Cracking of EDC yields vinyl chloride monomer, VCM, and subsequent oxychlorination and cracking steps can lead progressively to by-products with higher levels of chlorine substitution.)
 Excessive temperatures (>300°C) can also deactivate the catalyst through increased sublimation of CuCl2.
-There is a strong commercial incentive to avoid those reaction conditions (overheating) that have the potential to lead to the production of polychlorinated by-products.
+There are two types of catalyst systems used in oxychlorination: fixed bed and fluid bed.